gradle/gradle/design-docs/features/composite-build/tooling-api/per-participant-configuration.md

-## User can specify arguments that apply to one participant in a composite
+## Tooling client can specify arguments that apply to one participant in a composite

 ### Overview